Air Fryer New Jersey Disco Fries Recipe – with Homemade Gravy

 Air Fryer Disco Fries

-Disco fries made healthier with fresh air fried potatoes covered in a homemade savory brown gravyl
+Disco fries made healthier with fresh air fried potatoes covered in a homemade savory brown gravy, and ready in 35 minutes!

 Prep Time: 15 minutes